consumer-reports-innovation-lab/data-rights-protocol/implementation-guides.md

     Covered Business and persist that API token
 -   Interact with the Data Rights Request endpoints using the Ed25519 signed requests and API bearer token as appropriate
--   Authorized Agents must notify a user when the CB communicates a state change to the AA
+-   Authorized Agents must notify a user when the CB communicates a state change to the AA in a timely manner
 -   \[1.0\] Authorized Agents SHOULD provide a "status callback" URL pointing to a service they manage which can receive updates to data rights requests without needing to regularly poll from the PIP.
 -   \[1.0\] Authorized Agents MUST implement the `need_user_verification` flow allowing the Consumer to verify their identity in a system managed by the CB.
--   Review and provide revisions/feedback/approval on revisions to the Data Rights Protocol and System Rules
+-   Review and provide revisions/feedback/approval on revisions to the Data Rights Protocol and Agreements

 ## System Operator

 -   maintain service directories
 -   onboarding/offboardings Business + Agents + PIPs
--   Facilitate decision making for updates for the Data Rights Protocol and System Rules
+-   Facilitate decision making for updates for the Data Rights Protocol and Agreements

 # Technical Overview